solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 In this exercise, you will go through the steps necessary to migrate Tailspin Toys' on-premises SQL Server database to Azure SQL Managed Instance.

-### Task 1: Create Subnet and Storage Account for Azure SQL MI
+### Task 1: Create subnet and storage account for Azure SQL MI

 1. Sign in to the [Azure Portal](https://portal.azure.com).
 Ensure that you're using a subscription associated with the same resources you created during the Before the hands-on lab setup.